 Easy access to content management frameworks like WooCommerce and cloud solutions like Shopify has enabled everyone with access to the internet and an ability to research well, to start his or her own online business in quick easy steps.

-I come across so many new entrepreneurs who have a great product or service line, have built up an e-commerce website of their own and are now struggling with eventual sales on their portals.
+I come across so many new entrepreneurs or ecommerce SEO companies who have a great product or service line, have built up an e-commerce website of their own and are now struggling with eventual sales on their portals.

 The truth is, no matter how new you’re to the market, the customer expects your website to be user-friendly, to load faster and most importantly, assure him or her that they are not taking a stupid decision by shopping on your e-portal.